 Your child should be ready to start back at school full-time after a few days to a couple weeks, depending on the concussion severity.
 It is important not to rush this process, but at the same time, it is best for your child’s emotional health to get him/her back in a normal routine as soon as possible.

 At school, your child and his/her teachers should watch for signs of stress or fatigue.
 Bright lights, noisy hallways and the mental strain of a school day can be stressful, especially while also catching up on any missed work.
 If your child seems tired or anxious, he/she may need a quiet break from the classroom.
 You can work with your child’s school to help make temporary adjustments and accommodations for your student.
-However, it’s important to emphasize to your child that these supports are short-term and only should be needed for a very brief period of time—a few weeks at most—since a concussion is not a lasting brain injury.
+However, it’s important to emphasize to your child that these supports are short-term and only should be needed for a very brief period—a few weeks at most—since a concussion is not a lasting brain injury.
 This should help protect your child from developing any issues with self-confidence at school.

 “You want to ease back into work,” Dr. Holland says, “But you don’t want to drag that out too long.
 You want them to return back to normal life.”